mahadhameed095/blog-api-tsrest-express/README.md

 ## Project Setup in Motion
 Go ahead and setup the project through the following steps:

+1. This will install all the dependencies, create a prisma sqlite file, and also generate the prisma client, and zod schemas.
 ```console
 npm run setup
 ```

-This will install all the dependencies, create a prisma sqlite file, and also generate the prisma client, and zod schemas.
+2. Start the server
 ```console
 npm start
 ```